I don't get the recognition I deserve - MVP

 It is a fascinating subject - as enigmatic as the fighter himself.
 But there is no doubt that 'MVP' is a natural star of the sports firmament, with his unique style, endless highlight reel stoppages and command of the moment in promoting himself.

-There is great enigma about his persona, just as there is for any of his rivals facing his fast-twitch, lightning attacks and movement, honed over years of free-style kick-boxing from his long frame and languid skills.
+There is great enigma about his persona, just as there is for any of his rivals facing his fast-twitch, lightning attacks and movement, honed over years of free-style kickboxing from his long frame and languid skills.
 He is the viper of combat sports.

 Page, indeed, is also the 'poster boy' for Bellator MMA in the UK, and there is an argument - a strong one - to suggest he does not get enough mainstream recognition.

-But is Page genuinely not troubled by the fact that MMA's stars arguably do not receive the respect they merit from a widespread British audience, both for their courage and craft?
+But is Page genuinely not troubled by the fact MMA's stars arguably do not receive the respect they merit from a widespread British audience, both for their courage and craft?

 "Not really," he tells BBC Sport.